philanderson888/course-notes/random/terms-5700.md

 Take notes in class, while watching videos, while listening to podcasts, while talking to people, etc.

-Do daily planning

-Do weekly planning

-Do monthly planning

 Every Friday or Saturday, I plan my activities for the next week.

 Every evening, after work, I review my priorities for the next day and move things around as needed.